 The establishment of the Danish Comprehensive Cancer Center (DCCC) is a part of the Danish government Cancer Action Plan IV.

 In recent years, a number of national cancer plans have been launched in Denmark; in 2016, Cancer Plan IV was launched.
 The Danish Government has allocated a total of 1.5 billion DKK over a 4-year period for a number of initiatives within the field of cancer.

-Further information about the Danish healthcare system in general and cancer pathways and national cancer plans in particular, please visit Danish Health Authority at www.sst.dk/en/disease-and-treatment/cancer and Ministry of Health at https://www.sum.dk/English/Healthcare-in-Denmark-An-Overview.aspx
+Further information about the Danish healthcare system in general and cancer pathways and national cancer plans in particular, please visit Danish Health Authority at https://www.sst.dk/en/English (website currently under construction) and Ministry of Health at https://www.sum.dk/English/Healthcare-in-Denmark-An-Overview.aspx.